-Additional rich of COVID 10 to the granting Casas Additional risk of COVID-19 to the sporting Yes (1)/No (0) Score event Will the event be held in a country that has documented active local transmission of COVID-19 (community spread)?
-1 1 Will the event be held in a single venue or multiple venues/cities/countries? (single venue = 0; multiple venues = 1) 0 0 Will the event include international participants (athletes and spectators) from countries that have documented active local transmission of COVID-19 (community spread)?
+Additional risk of COVID-19 to the sporting event Yes (1)/No (0) Score Will the event be held in a country that has documented active local transmission of COVID-19 (community spread)?
+1 1 Will the event be held in a single venue or multiple venues/cities/countries? (single venue = 0; multiple venues = 1) 0 0

+Will the event include international participants (athletes and spectators) from countries that have documented active local transmission of COVID-19 (community spread)?
 (NB: if the Events does not involve spectators, please clarify this in the comments to the questions in relation to spectators in the "Mitigation Checklist" sheet) 1 1 Will the event include a significant number of participants (athletes or spectators) at higher risk of severe COVID-19 disease (e.g., people over 65 years of age or people with underlying health conditions)?
 0 0 Will the event include sports that are considered at higher risk of spread for COVID-19 (eg, contact sports)?
 0 0 Will the event be held indoors?
 (Yes = 1; No = 0) 1 1 Total COVID-19 risk score 3